LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 They watched the dodgem cars bang and `bounce`.
 The country's economic problems are largely `due` to the weakness of the recovery.
 We now have a Europe without `internal` borders.
-U.K. companies face a `stark` choice if they want to stay competitive.
 Silk was used with wool for `contrast`.

 ## 2022/09/01